VU-BEAM-Lab/GENRE/README.md

    variance formula.
 Therefore, if the standard deviation of ```y``` is 0 for a particular model fit, then the model fit will not be performed.
 However, the other model fits will still be performed assuming each of them has a standard deviation of ```y``` that is not 0.
    When a model fit is not performed, a vector of zeros is returned as the model coefficients corresponding to the model fit.

+2. Make sure that for the model matrices, the only predictor column where all of the observations are the same value is the column corresponding to the intercept term.
+This is due to the fact that standardization or normalization is applied to all of the other predictor columns.
+Therefore, a division by 0 will occur if a predictor column has a standard deviation of 0.